boschpeter/proxmox/README.md

-# Proxmox Virtual Environment Open-source server virtualization software.
+# Proxmox Virtual Environment PVE  Open-source server virtualization software. socialcoin-pve.westeurope.cloudapp.azure.com

 Proxmox VE is a complete open-source platform for enterprise virtualization.
 With the built-in web interface you can easily manage VMs and containers, software-defined storage and networking, high-availability clustering, and multiple out-of-the-box tools on a single solution.